 I offer a number of rosemary products in my online shop.

-Rosemary essential oil is not suitable for use by pregnant women, children under 6 years, or anyone suffering from hypertension (high blood pressure) or epilepsy.
+Rosemary essential oil is not suitable for use during pregnancy, for children under 6 years, or anyone suffering from hypertension (high blood pressure) or epilepsy.
 Rosemary essential oil is used in aromatherapy to stimulate the lymphatic system, for mental and physical fatigue and to soothe osteoarthritis and rheumatism.

 It can either be used by adding a few drops to a hot bath or mixed with a carrier oil as described already and massaged into the skin – but don’t use it on inflamed areas.
 You could also use a muslin bag of crushed fresh herb in the bath instead of buying essential oil.
 The massage oil can also be used to help ease the pain of RSI.
 However, this is not a cure, and you should discontinue the activity that caused the condition, if at all possible, or find a new way of doing it that does not use the same movements.